 We then used our random samples created in the previous sections to plot a line chart.

 This line chart shows the number of players and their assists averages.
-It can be concluded that 7 assists are averaged by only 3 players only.
+It can be concluded that in this random sample, 7 assists are averaged by only 3 players only.

 Whereas more than 100 players average less than 1 assists.